d3/d3-scale/README.md

 <a name="linear_rangeRound" href="#linear_rangeRound">#</a> <i>linear</i>.<b>rangeRound</b>(<i>values</i>)

-Sets the scale’s output range to the specified array of values, while also setting the scale’s interpolator to [interpolateRound](https://github.com/d3/d3-interpolate#interpolateRound).
+Sets the scale’s output range to the specified array of *values* while also setting the scale’s interpolator to [interpolateRound](https://github.com/d3/d3-interpolate#interpolateRound).
 This is a convenience routine for when the values output by the scale should be exact integers, such as to avoid antialiasing artifacts.
 It is also possible to round the output values manually after the scale is applied.

 <a name="linear_interpolate" href="#linear_interpolate">#</a> <i>linear</i>.<b>interpolate</b>([<i>factory</i>])